DZakh/rescript-schema/IDEAS.md

 - Use instanceof Error for internal error (???)

+- Think of the S.advancedTransform and S.advancedPreprocess destiny

 v4.1

 - S.variant
 - Inline literals check used in S.object (Optimize S.literalVariant without transform)
-- Think of the S.advancedTransform and S.advancedPreprocess destiny (Add Noop transformation)
 - Make the TS code reuse rescript output instead of creating a separate bundle
+- Don't forget to mention a fix of serializing of recursive structs with S.serializeWith
+- Mention email regex improvement

 Next breaking release